 Anesthesia is used in medical settings to help patients get through a medical procedure without feeling pain.
 Degree programs in anesthesia technology often combine academic coursework with clinical training.
 Programs typically cover a variety of topics in the natural sciences and medical technology.
-Students can often complete hands-on clinical instruction in local hospitals.
+Students may be able to complete hands-on clinical instruction in local hospitals.
 As qualified graduates, candidates might pursue certification through the American Society of Anesthesia Technologists and Technicians.

 Applicants need to be proficient in the physical sciences, especially biology and chemistry.
 Incoming students also need to have strong communication skills to effectively interact with surgeons, anesthesiologists, nurses and other medical professionals.
 Many programs also require incoming students to pass a background check and show proof of current disease immunizations.
 The classes in anesthesiology technology programs discuss several topics in medical science, the natural sciences, healthcare ethics, and medical equipment usage.
 Students also gain the knowledge and ability needed to work in high-pressure medical settings.
 The following topics are typically covered:

 - Patient care